National Dong Hwa University: Teaching and learning

 NDHU is a highly residential research university offering over 40 undergraduate majors and over 70 graduate degrees.
-NDHU introduced Taiwan's first Modular Curriculum Model, Learning Community Program, and Blank Credits Program.
-Many colleges of NDHU was selected into first round of "Key Bilingual Colleges" by Ministry of Education.

 Modular Curriculum Model

 The four-year, full-time undergraduate program runs Taiwan's first modular curricula with low barrier for double major and minor.

-For 2022-year graduates, more than 40% and 20% of students obtained minor and double major degrees respectively, making it the second-highest and forth-highest university in Taiwan.
+For 2022-year graduates, more than 40% and 20% of students obtained minor and double major degrees respectively, making it the second-highest and fourth-highest university in Taiwan.

-Learning Community Program

-In 2018, NDHU ran a learning community program, students can form interdisciplinary project-based learning communities with support of scholarship.

-Brick Program

-NDHU introduced Taiwan's first "Brick Program" (Break / Redefine / Imagine / Catalysis / Kindle).
-It consists of 20 one-credit "blank courses" that are retrospectively recognized.
-Students propose their own topics and plan their learning, while teachers provide consultation and support.
-The practical learning process is not limited by semesters, and the acquired abilities and knowledge are not confined to a single discipline.
-Students can apply for credit recognition at any time during their studies and receive certification for learning achievements ranging from 1 to 20 credits.

-Some of the proposals participated in by NDHU students include: using art creation to promote practical actions on environmental issues, teaching an elective course at their own high school for younger students, promoting international exchanges through postcards, supporting reading and education for disadvantaged rural youth, and organizing the Hult Prize international competition.

-Key Bilingual Colleges

-In 2022, NDHU School of Management and NDHU College of Science and Engineering were selected into first round of "Key Bilingual College" (雙語重點學院) in "Program of Bilingual Education for Students in College" (大學雙語學習計畫) by Ministry of Education (MOE) for its highly internationalized curriculum, faculties, and students, which received high funding for expansion of English curriculum and teaching.

 Sports

 NDHU has 14 varsity teams, covering 11 sports disciplines, including track and field, swimming, basketball, volleyball, soccer, badminton, softball, baseball, table tennis, lacrosse, tennis, taekwondo, triathlon, and orienteering.
 The coaching staff consists of professors from the Department of Physical Education and Kinesiology and instructors from Physical Education Center.

 Chen Shih-Hsin, the first Taiwanese Olympic taekwondo gold medalist, served as NDHU's taekwondo coach, to train Olympic gold medalists.
 Wang Cheng-Pang, first Taiwanese Olympic silver medalist for Olympic archery team, was NDHU's archery coach, to train next Olympic medalists.

 In the 2021 National Collegiate Athletic Games, NDHU achieved a record of 7 golds, 4 silvers, and 9 bronzes, ranking among the top five universities with the sport-related department.
 At the 2023 World University Games, multiple members of the NDHU Varsity Team were selected for the national team in track and field, swimming, and taekwondo.